Yukon Southern Air Transport

 As well its bush service, YSAT continued to expand service between Vancouver and Edmonton and the Yukon.
 In pursuit of better service on those routes, they added 3 twin-engine, all-metal Barkley-Grow T8P-1 airliners in the spring of 1940, followed soon after by 2 Lockheed 18-40 Lodestars.

-In 1941, the Canadian Pacific Railway (CPR) bought YSAT as well as Canadian Airways and 8 other small airlines, and in 1942 they were consolidated as Canadian Pacific Air Lines (CPA).
+In 1941, the Canadian Pacific Railway (CPR) bought YSAT as well as Canadian Airways and 8 other small airlines, and on March 24, 1942, they were consolidated as Canadian Pacific Air Lines (CPA).
 YSAT had always lost money, and was sold for $1,057,000, which included $181,000 of liabilities.
 At the time, they had 70 employees including 9 pilots, 4 stewardesses, and 12 ground crew.
 Grant McConachie was hired as General Manager of CPA and would later become President, a position he held for 18 years until his death in 1965.

 On December 15, 1941, YSAT, as part of CPR, bought the air service of the British Yukon Navigation Company (BYN), which had recently absorbed White Pass Airways.